jollytoad/ahx/docs/events.md

 - `detail.formData` - `FormData` from an `ahx-include`

+## `ahx:queue`

+Dispatched before a triggered action is queued, due to a target having been declared with `await` and not yet existing.

+The `ahx:queue:done` side of this event is dispatched when the action is removed from the queue, and before `ahx:action` is dispatched.

+**Details**

+same as `ahx:trigger`.

 ## `ahx:swap`

 Dispatch before a fetched element or harvested value is swapped into the DOM.